OpenSextant/Xponents/README.md

 - **`Core API`** ([Core JavaDoc](https://opensextant.github.io/Xponents/doc/core-apidocs/)):  covers pattern matching (coordinates, dates, etc), text utilities, simple classes around social media, languaged ID, and geographic metadata.
 The data model classes are central to all things Xponents.
 - **` SDK`** ([SDK JavaDoc](https://opensextant.github.io/Xponents/doc/sdk-apidocs/))) provides the advanced geoparsing, geotagger, keyword tagger, and any client/server integration.

+A packaged distribution has the API docs at `./lib/opensextant-*-javadoc.jar`

 **Xponents Philosophy**:  The intent of Xponents is to provide the extraction without too much infrastructure, as you likely already have that.
 This library tool chest contains the following ideas and capabilities: